Von Willebrand disease

 Von Willebrand factor helps blood cells stick together (clot) when you bleed.
 If there isn't enough of it or it doesn't work properly, it takes longer for bleeding to stop.

-There's currently no cure for VWD.
+There's no cure for VWD.
 But the condition doesn't usually cause serious problems and most people with it can live normal, active lives.

 Symptoms of von Willebrand disease